g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 	log <- openLogColumn "heard"
 ```

+If you add this to the start of the agent, the program will compile (with warnings) correctly before crashing at runtime because we're not using the opened signal functions.
+This is the expected result.

 #### connect the microphone to the ASR

 - we're not going to change the connection for this demo